wp-plugins/upprev/readme.txt

 = 2.3.4 =

+* BUGFIX: fixed problem with using thumbnails in themes without thumbnail support

+= 2.3.4 =

 * BUGFIX: fixed problem with default values and values saving (again)
 * IMPROVMENT: added correct way to enquene style and js files